 How to Refinance Student Loans in 2024

-A student loan refinance involves taking out a new loan to pay off existing loans.
+A student loan refinance involves taking out a new loan to pay off existing student loans.
 It’s a way to consolidate student debt.
 Refinancing potentially lets you get a loan with better terms.
 For instance, shopping for a new loan may help you find lower interest rates, allowing you to save money.

 Lenders typically require certain documents and personal information when you apply for a loan refinance.
 These include your Social Security number, proof of income, government-issued ID and federal or private student loan statements.
 You may also have to meet credit score, credit history, income and debt-to-income (DTI) ratio requirements.